mirahi-io/growth/session-1/kotlin-app/README.md

 ## Team

-The team was composed of : Timothee, Maxim and Arnaud.
+The team was composed of : Tim, Maxim and Arnaud.

 ## Difficulties